AmritPant/invoice-app/README.md

 ### What I learned

-Use this section I learned how to use redux and manage state in efficent way.
+In this project, I learned how to use redux and manage state in efficent way.
+I also get my hands dirty on react router dom.

 ### Useful resources